-- · Immediately throttle the engine back to idle. - Shift the transmission to neutral. - Monitor the engine gauges to determine the cause of the problem. - If necessary, shut off the engine and investigate until the cause of the problem is found.
+- Immediately throttle the engines back to idle. - Shift the transmissions to neutral. - Monitor the engine gauges to determine the cause of the problem. - If necessary, shut off the engine and investigate until the cause of the problem is found.

-8.3 Neutral Safety Switch
+9.3 Neutral Safety Switch

 Every control system has a neutral safety switch incorporated into it.
-This device prohibits an engine from being started while the shift lever is in any position other than the neutral position.
+This device prohibits the engine from being started while the shift lever is in any position other than the neutral position.
 If the engine will not start, slight movement of the shift lever may be necessary to locate the neutral position and disengage the safety cutout switch.
 Control or cable adjustments may be required to correct this condition should it persist.
 See your Pursuit dealer for necessary control and cable adjustments.
+Please refer to the Helm Control Systems chapter for more information on the neutral safety switch.

-8.4 Engine Stop Switch
+9.4 Engine Stop Switch

-Your boat is equipped with a engine stop switch and lanyard.
+Your Denali is equipped with a engine stop switch and lanyard.
 When the lanyard is pulled it will engage the switch and shut off the engine.
 We strongly recommend that the lanyard be attached to the driver whenever the engine is running.
 If the engine will not start, it could be because the lanyard is not properly inserted into the engine stop switch.
 Always make sure the lanyard is properly attached to the engine stop switch before attempting to start the engine.

-8.5 Required Safety Equipment
+9.5 Required Safety Equipment

 Besides the equipment installed on your boat by Pursuit, certain other equipment is required by the U.S. Coast Guard to help ensure passenger safety.
 Items like a sea anchor, working anchor, extra dock lines, flare pistol, life vests, a line permanently secured to your ring buoy, etc. could at some time save your passengers' lives, or save your boat from damage.
-Refer to the "Federal Requirements and Safety Tips for Recreational Boats" pamphlet for a more detailed description of the required equipment.
-You can also contact the U.S. Coast Guard Boating Safety Hotline, 800-368-5647 or 800-336-2628 and 800-245-2628 in Virginia, for information on boat safety courses and brochures listing the Federal equipment requirements.
-Also, check your local and State regulations.
+Refer to the "Federal Requirements And Safety Tips For Recreational Boats" pamphlet for a more detailed description of the required equipment.
+You can also contact the U.S. Coast Guard Boating Safety Hotline, 800-368-5647 and 800-245-2628 in Virginia, for information on boat safety courses and brochures listing the Federal equipment requirements.
+Also, check your local and state regulations.